Xilinx/brevitas/README.md

 If you adopt Brevitas in your work, please cite it as:
 ```
 @software{brevitas,
-  author       = {Franco, Giuseppe and Pappalardo, Alessandro and Colbert, Ian and Fraser, Nicholas J},
+  author       = {Franco, Giuseppe and Monteagudo-Lago, Pablo and Colbert, Ian and Pappalardo, Alessandro and Fraser, Nicholas J},
   title        = {Xilinx/brevitas},
   year         = {2026},
   publisher    = {Zenodo},